eth-cscs/sarus/doc/config/configuration_reference.rst

 The runtime configuration parameters of Sarus are read from a file called *sarus.json*, which is expected to be a valid `JSON document
+<https://www.json.org/>`_ located in ``<installation path>/etc``.
-<https://www.json.org/>`_.
-Given the :ref:`privileges
-<requirements-permissions-execution>` that Sarus requires in order to exercise
-its functions, the configuration file must satisfy specific :ref:`security requirements <requirements-permissions-security>` regarding its location and ownership.
+Given the :ref:`privileges <requirements-permissions-execution>` that Sarus requires in order to exercise its functions, the configuration file must satisfy specific :ref:`security requirements <requirements-permissions-security>` regarding its location and ownership.

 Configuration file entries
 ==========================